- Inexpensive (but not cheap-feeling)

 The Fit remains one of Honda's most attractive yet most pragmatic vehicles by design.
 This one, to Honda's credit, looks less like a scaled-down minivan than either of the two previous generations.
-It's always had a wedge shape, but the new 2015 model has a slightly more aggressive stance, with a pronounced side crease underscoring the rising beltline.
+It's always had a wedge shape, but the 2015 Honda Fit has a slightly more aggressive stance, with a pronounced side crease underscoring the rising beltline.
 With a steeply raked windshield at virtually the same angle as the short, stubby hood, the crease adds motion and a horizontal appearance to a tall, almost "one-box" shape riding on fairly small wheels and tires.
 The new shape tapers both in height and width past the rear doors, ending in larger rear taillight units that continue up the sides of the rear hatch in rear styling that's quite Volvo-like—if only it weren't for the big chrome bar across the tail.

 While the exterior is nicely restrained, designers were perhaps a little too ambitious inside, where the instrument panel has a little too much happening with shapes, pieces, trims, bezels, and surfaces.
 It's a nice cockpit-like layout, though, and doesn't feel at all cheap.